 Shopping for groceries can be really time-consuming, and while convenient and fast meal options may come cheap, they also tend to be pretty unhealthy.
 Luckily, more and more options are popping up to help maximize the value of your time.
-AmazonFresh was started back in 2007 (in limited markets) by the world’s most popular online marketplace and aims to deliver you fresh ingredients at a price and time that works best for you.
+AmazonFresh was started in 2007 (in limited markets) by the world’s most popular online marketplace, and aims to deliver you fresh ingredients at a price and time that works best for you.

 AmazonFresh currently delivers to shoppers in Boston, Baltimore, Seattle, Stamford, Philadelphia, Dallas, Chicago, New York metro, Northern Virginia, London and parts of California and New Jersey.
 However, as of November 2017, Amazon reduced their coverage areas in many of these cities and states.
 People in New Jersey, Pennsylvania, Virginia, New York, Maryland and California have reported AmazonFresh no longer being available, but it seems to be tied to specific zip codes/areas and not entire states.

-I decided to give the service a try recently and here's what I found.
+I decided to give the service a try recently, and here's what I found.

-To start, you'll need an Amazon Prime membership to access AmazonFresh, and then it will run you $14.99 per month, or $179.88 per year, in addition to your $99 annual Prime membership.
-Previously, the cost was a rather steep $299 per year (including Prime), but in late 2016, Amazon lowered the cost and made it possible to pay month to month instead.
-Additionally, delivery is free for orders of at least $40; orders of less than $40 will have a $9.99 delivery fee added to the total.
+Previously, the Amazon Fresh service required users to pay $299 up front for a year of service (which included Amazon Prime), but in late 2016, Amazon made it possible to pay monthly instead.
+Additionally, delivery is free for orders of at least $40; orders of less than $40 have a $9.99 fee added to the total.

 Once you have a cart full of AmazonFresh items, just reserve a delivery time and check out.
 You'll be prompted to choose a delivery day (based on availability) and select either "Doorstep Delivery" for a three-hour delivery window which you do not have to be present for, or "Attended Delivery" for a one-hour window when you will be available to take the delivery.
 Nearly all of the time slots during the week were open for each of my orders, making delivery quite convenient.

-The produce quality was surprisingly good.
-I ordered an array of broccoli, tomatoes, carrots, celery, onions, ginger and much more.
-Each and every one was without blemishes and seemed to be hand picked to make sure it was of the highest quality.
+The produce quality from Amazon's food delivery was surprisingly good.
+I ordered an array of broccoli, tomatoes, carrots, celery, onions, ginger and more.
+Each and every one was without blemishes, and seemed to be hand picked to make sure it was of the highest quality.
 Your mileage may vary depending on your location of course, but I had no problems with any produce delivered throughout the month.

 Whole Foods on AmazonFresh

 Shipping is free for orders of at least $35, but the company mentions an average product price increase of around 15%.
-The company continues to expand, but with limited stores and the increased cost of groceries, this program may not be an option for you.
+Shipt continues to expand, but with limited stores and the increased cost of groceries, this program may not be the best option for you.